Slaviša Pavlović: Career

-He has published novels Testament (2010), There’s no way to fail (2012), Testament heroes (2014), a collection of poetry, Dawn of Eternity (2014), Apostle Colonel Apis (2016), Warriors of a Black Hand (2017), Himerina krv:roman o Ducicu (2020).
+He has published novels Testament (2010), There’s no way to fail (2012), Testament heroes (2014), a collection of poetry, Dawn of Eternity (2014), Apostle Colonel Apis (2016), Warriors of a Black Hand (2017), Himerina krv:roman o Ducicu (2020), Avengers and slanderers (2024).

 His novel Testament heroes was published in Russian on the occasion of the centenary of the First World War in the Russian Federation.
 Preface to this edition was written by Sergey Naryshkin, chairman of the State Duma of Russia and Emir Kusturica, Serbian director.

 In 2016. he has published thriller novel Apostle Colonel Apis.
 That is story about an alternative version of Serbian History.
 In the novel, a secret military society called Black Hand, which had something to do with the May Coup (assassination of the Serbian King and his wife in May 1903), continues to exist through now, in the United States.

 In 2020. he has published biography novel Himerina krv: roman o Dučiću, story about Jovan Dučić), one of the most influential Serbian lyricists and modernist poets.

+He published the book Avengers and slanderers in 2024.
+It is a collection of six stories, while the main characters are lonely fighters against injustice in corrupt societies.